dmlc/gluon-nlp/scripts/nmt/machine_translation.rst

 It gets official mteval-v13a BLEU score equals to 26.95 on newstest2014 (http://statmt.org/wmt14/test-filtered.tgz).
 This result is obtained by using averaged SGD in last 5 epochs.
 If we use international tokenization (i.e., ``--bleu intl``), we can obtain bleu score equals to 27.75.
-If we use ``--bleu tweaked``, we obtain test BLEU score equals to 28.81 on newstest2014.
+If we use ``--bleu tweaked``, we obtain test BLEU score equals to 28.81.
 This result is obtained on tweaked reference, where the tokenized reference text is put in ATAT format for historical reason and following preprocessing pipeline is done: